It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In The Magic of Oz, one of the Oz books, a character decides he's going to go get an incredibly rare flower as a gift for Princess Ozma, or something.
 It grows on an island in the middle of a river.
 Only it turns out that if you step on the island, your feet grow roots.

-- In the Redwall book Salamandastron, a character sets out to pick the Flowers of Icedor to cure a devastating plague at the abbey.
+- In the Redwall book Salamandastron, a character sets out to pick the Flowers of Icetor from the northern mountains to cure a devastating plague at the Abbey.

 - Used literally in William Shatner's Star Trek: Captain's Blood.